What do you think of when you hear the word “prayer”? Usually, prayer is something that most of us associate with religion.

 In reality, prayer is often the last thing we resort to when in a crisis.
 Only after we’ve dried out our last resources do we think of praying.

 The truth is that our lives would change drastically if prayer was the FIRST thing we turned to in a time of need, or even in a moment of gratitude.
 After all, prayer is a direct bridge to the Divine.

 In fact, the very act of prayer itself seemed pointless to me, particularly after I left fundamentalist religion.
-Because of that I shut myself off to it for a long time.
+Because of that, I shut myself off to prayer for a long time.

 In other words, not only does prayer open us up to higher guidance, it actually helps us to be receptive to the lessons we most need to learn.

 Gifts of Prayer

 Prayer has gifted me with so much love and gratitude that I make it my goal to say at least one prayer each day.
 I have found it to be such an energetic, influential force of change that I can’t do without it!